 I used dried garbanzo beans, soaking them over night in the refrigerator.
 Covering beans with water in a large bowl, so it is about 2-3 inches higher than the garbanzo beans.
 When ready to make your hummus, pour out liquid from bowl, rinse, place beans in cooking pot and cover with fresh water an inch over beans.
 Cook beans for one hour.
 Let cool.
 If you are using canned garbanzo beans to save time, rinse them first.
 When picking out your organic or local eggplant from from the produce department be sure to feel the top stem.
 You want to feel a sharp prickling sensation from those top green areas.
 If they are smooth and brownish then the eggplant is not fresh.

-ou can roast your eggplant which is sliced in half at 400 degrees till soft, or for about 45 minutes.
+While your beans are cooking, you can roast your eggplant which is sliced in half at 400 degrees till soft, or for about 45 minutes.
 Just scoop out the insides when ready, and let cool.
 Or you can peel, chop and cube an eggplant, and then lightly sizzle in a frying pan with some organic low sodium vegetable broth until tender.
 If you do need to add oil to keep the eggplant pieces from sticking to your pan, use only a teeny tiny bit of olive oil.
 When finished set aside.
 Gather the rest of your ingredients.
 I have listed some estimated measuring amounts for the various spices.
 Honestly, I just add them as I go to my taste.
 So if you like more or less of something, just do your thing!

 After your beans and eggplant are ready, place each ingredient listed into your food processor or good blender, and run for a minute or two until proper consistency.
 Taste for spices and salt.
 Add whatever you feel it needs, and pulse a few more times till mixed.
 If it seems too thick, I like adding a tablespoon of vegetable broth at a time, till it seems correct.
 Scrape out your hummus mixture into a glass container and sprinkle with paprika.